tetsuyac/d3Mol/README.md

    react object injection was necessary to make it work. other plug-ins found just did not work well with responsive svg dom drawing.

-1. **[graph drag by select]** graph drag by mouse select is working in limited way where it goes weird state when graph drag release by another select was made on other graph running in other pane. working on it.
+1. **[graph drag by select]** graph drag by mouse select was working in limited way where it went weird state when graph drag release by another select was made on other graph running in other pane. fixed.

 1. **[window resize]** *react-grid-layout* Responsive is still in old way not supporting es6 class so, MolGrid.js is converted to es5 (createClass).